Beach cafés in Cornwall

 Breakfasts include traditional baps and a full Cornish, as well as kiln smoked salmon brioche and a kid’s menu.
 The lunch menu is expansive and global, covering everything from venison steak frites and seafood ragu to Vietnamese pork banh mi.

-Afterwards, head out for a stroll along the beach and soak up the panoramic views of the Lizard Peninsula and The Helford River.
+Afterwards, head out for a stroll along the beach and soak up the panoramic views of the Lizard Peninsula and the Helford River.
 If you’re feeling curious, head up to Pendennis Castle, which overlooks the beach and steps back in time.

 Talland Bay Beach Café, Looe